justedlev/bridgewayhub/README.md

 keycloak as a security layer and eureka client for registration in the registry service, etc.
 You can see the all dependencies [here](pom.xml)

+## ⚠️ Requirements

+Before running the app you need to configure the next services that depends on:

+ - Keycloak
+ - Eureka

 ## ▶️ Run

 ### 🛠️ Intellij